 Money is not important– unless you want or need it.
 Then money is very important.
 If having money is important to you, it may be helpful to know how to earn it.

-Generally, one earns money for the value they exchange for it.
-(Of course Aunt Katie could give you a high-paying job in her company but that's not earning.)
+Generally, you earn money when you exchange your value for it.
+(Of course Aunt Katie could give you a high-paying job in her company but that's not earning it.)
 And generally, the amount you earn depends on the level of value you supply.
 So, little value to exchange, little money.
-And high value, more money.
+And higher value, more money.

-Your ability to earn money depends on you developing value from resources– or your moneygame.
+Your ability to earn depends on you developing value from resources– or your moneygame.

 Earning money takes certain understandings, skills and actions.
 It is a process.
-Once you experience how it works and what it takes, you too will know what actions to take.
+Once you experience how it works and what it takes, you too will know what to do.
 Being the best at what you do, if others need or want it, will determine the level of your reward.

-The BUX experience automatically gives the understandings you need and the actions to take.
-The higher your $IQ, the more you understand.
+The BUX experience automatically gives the understandings you need.
+And the higher your $IQ, the more you understand.